ServiceStackApps/Chat-React/README.md

 Whilst the components above look like they're composing and rendering HTML fragments, they're instead building up a JavaScript node graph representing the Virtual DOM of your application.

-The mapping is a simple transformation enabled with Facebook's JSX JavaScript syntax extension which lets you use an XML-like syntax to define JS object graphs where our earlier `<HelloMessage/>` React component:
+The mapping is a simple transformation enabled with Facebook's [JSX JavaScript syntax extension](http://facebook.github.io/react/docs/jsx-in-depth.html) letting you use an XML-like syntax to define JS object graphs, where our earlier `<HelloMessage/>` React component:

 ```js
 var HelloMessage = React.createClass({